 The increasing diversity of Ontario’s population makes it difficult to defend a school system devoted to one religion.
-Ontario today is much different demographically than it was in 1867 when rights for Catholic and Protestant schools were established through the British North America Act, precursor to the Canadian Constitution Act, 1982.
+Ontario today is much different demographically than it was in 1867 when rights for Catholic and Protestant schools were established through the British North America Act., precursor to the Canadian Constitution Act, 1982.

-Given the diversity of Ontario’s population, our school system should be playing a key role in fostering mutual understanding and social cohesion.
+Given the diversity of Ontario’s population, our school system should play a key role in fostering mutual understanding and social cohesion.
 This goal is best achieved through an education system where students of all backgrounds learn together and see themselves in the faces of their teachers, and where curriculum is developed based on the whole population, not on the beliefs of one religion.

 ETFO believes the public and Catholic school systems should be merged to create one public school system for English language students and another for French language students.
 The 2018 ETFO poll indicates that 56 per cent of Ontarians agree with this position.

 The fact that Canada’s leaders made a deal in 1867 should not mean that deal can never change.
 Quebec and Newfoundland both changed their school systems.
 Quebec has eliminated its Catholic and Protestant school boards and Newfoundland has replaced seven denominational school boards with one public board.
 Ontario could take this step as well, all that’s needed is the political will to make the change.